Financial Forecasts and Projections

 Detailed budgets are the sharpest tool in your financial arsenal.

-Setting a budget also allows you to benchmark your cash flow.
+Setting a budget also allows you to benchmark your cash flow and helps with financial planning.
 How do you know whether your business has done well if you cannot compare your actual performance to the goals you’ve set for the year?
 It is also helpful to create different budgets and forecasts for different expected scenarios, for example, a good vs bad sales year.

 A well-constructed budget can break down the exact detail of each sale along with cost drivers for your business.
 For example:

-- A better handle on the future sales based on the number of units you expect to sell every month for the next 12 months, multiplied by the expected selling price.
+- A better handle on the future income based on the number of units you expect to sell every month for the next 12 months, multiplied by the expected selling price.

 - Electricity cost can be broken down into the number of kilowatt-hours that you expect to use (based on historical usage) multiplied by the cost per kilowatt-hour set by your municipality.